the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-templates.md

 ### 4. **They Make Research Reproducible**

+Reproducibility is essential in research.
+Templates help by including files like `README` (with setup instructions), tests, configuration files, a dependency management solution.
+For research software, they can also include information or data to reproduce research results.

 ### 5. **They Save Time**
 Setting up a new project can feel like a chore—creating folders, writing setup scripts, or installing tools.
 Templates handle all this for you so you can jump straight into the real work.